ResearchComputing/Documentation/FAQs.md

 ```
 squeue --user=your_rc-username --start
 ```
 Note that Slurm's estimated start time can be a bit inaccurate.
-This is because Slurm calculates this time based off of what jobs are currently in the system.
+This is because Slurm calculates this estimation off the jobs that are currently running or queued in the system.
 Any job that is added in later with a higher priority may delay your job.

 For more information on the `squeue` command, [take a look at our Job Tools tutorial.](Job-Tools) Or visit the Slurm page on [squeue](https://slurm.schedmd.com/squeue.html)